 Auto-Clearing Caches for Hot Redeployment

-Whenever you change class definitions for the data stored in cache, Ignite will automatically clear the caches for previous class definitions before peer-deploying the new data to avoid class-loading conflicts.
+Use BinaryMarshaller (default) with hot redeployment.
+If you don't use BinaryMarshaller, that is set by default, then whenever you change class definitions for the data stored in cache, Ignite will automatically clear the caches for previous class definitions before peer-deploying the new data to avoid class-loading conflicts.

 3rd Party Libraries